arunkpv/vsd-hdp/README.md

 **Update on GLS**
   * The TL-Verilog code of the RISC-V CPU core implementation was successfully converted to Verilog using Sandpiper-SaaS.
   * To ensure that the flow is clean, I first tried GLS for a simple counter circuit:
-    a) TL-V code of counter was verified in Makerchip IDE -->
+     1) TL-V code of counter was verified in Makerchip IDE
-    b) Convert to Verilog using Sandpiper-SaaS -->
+     2) Convert to Verilog using Sandpiper-SaaS
-    c) Verify functionality using iverilog -->
+     3) Verify functionality using iverilog
-    d) Perform synthesis using Ysosys -->
+     4) Perform synthesis using Ysosys
-    e) Verify correctness by performing GLS using the synthesis output in iverilog
+     5) Verify correctness by performing GLS using the synthesis output in iverilog

-All steps until (d) are verified to be working fine, however, the GLS using the synthesis tool generated netlist is failing.
+All steps until (iv) are verified to be working fine, however, the GLS using the synthesis tool generated netlist is failing.

 _________________________________________________________________________________________________________
 <br>